carlosoravia/SV-Site/README.md

 Laravel was choose because his extremely plasticity and easy way to imlement new features.

 LiveWire for front-end was choose because most of the prospect who will be on his site have old devices and low internet velocity, so livewire helps to make interactive the site without lag or endless request HTTPS.

+##TO DO
+- find reason why bootstrap icons don't work